238th Rifle Division: 1st Formation

-Col. Gennadii Petrovich Korotkov was appointed to command of the division on the day it began forming.
+Col. Gennady Korotkov was appointed to command of the division on the day it began forming.
 On June 22 it was still in the Central Asia District at Semipalatinsk and by the beginning of July it had come under command of the 58th Rifle Corps.
 Until the beginning of August it remained in the same situation, a likely indication it was still not completely formed.
 Late that month the 58th Corps, along with four cavalry divisions, was organized as an operational group, which was intended to take part in the Anglo-Soviet invasion of Iran, but as the situation before Moscow deteriorated the 238th left 58th Corps and began moving west.
 At the beginning of October it was in the Reserve of the Supreme High Command, and on October 10 it went into action at Leninsk, north of Tula, as part of 49th Army in Western Front.

 Battle of Moscow

 49th Army had been in Reserve Front in the earlier stages of Operation Typhoon, but both that and Western Front had been severely damaged during the offensive's first ten days.
 By October 15 the Army had been forced to retreat from Kaluga and was retreating to the east and northeast.
 By October 23 the 238th had relieved the 5th Guards Rifle Division in the Aleksin area.
 The division was defending on the east bank of the Oka River to the south of Tarusa, along a line from Bunyrevo to Shchukino, repulsing efforts of the German XXXXIII Army Corps to cross the river using its artillery and mortar fire.
 Over the next two days German pressure increased and while the division continued to beat back all attacks on Aleksin, Tarusa was taken from the 60th Rifle Division at 1600 hours on October and the attackers continued to advance on Serpukhov.

 In the following period up to November 1 combat activities along 49th Army's front were characterized by separate collisions for the purpose of improving the position along the occupied lines.
 By the end of October the Army was solidly holding the line of the woods east of Burinovo–Voronino–Borovna, and then along the northern and eastern banks of the Protva and Oka as far as Aleksin.
 Over the next 10 days the 238th continued to hold it positions, repulsing various attempts to force the Oka, while the 60th, with the help of the 5th Guards, managed to retake some lost ground.
 This greatly aided the defense of Tula as it prevented the Moscow road from being cut near Serpukhov.